 Plaintiff filed its Verified Complaint against CDTFA on April 15, 2022, and served CDTFA electronically on April 20, 2022.
 CDTFA's deadline to file its first responsive pleading is May 20, 2022.
 Plaintiff granted CDTFA an extension to June 6, 2022, to file its response to the Complaint.
 On June 10, 2022, plaintiff filed and served its First Amended Verified Complaint.
 CDTFA's responsive pleading is due July 11, 2022.
 On July 11, 2022, CDTFA filed an Answer to Plaintiff's First Amended Verified Complaint for Refund of Sales and Use Taxes Paid.
 On September 2, 2022, the court issued a notice and order setting the matter for trial on April 3, 2023, and cancelling the September 14, 2022 case management conference.
 On September 9, 2022, after holding a meet and confer with plaintiff, CDTFA filed a notice of objection to the trial date and requested that the parties appear at the September 14, 2022 case management conference to set a trial later than April 3, 2023.
 On September 14, 2022, the court vacated the trial date and set a case management conference for December 14, 2022.
 The court issued an order setting the trial date for October 30, 2023, and cancelling the December 14, 2022 case management conference.
 Discovery has commenced and is ongoing.
 On July 12, 2023, CDTFA filed a Motion for Summary Judgment.
 The hearing on CDTFA's Motion for Summary Judgment is set for September 29, 2023, and Plaintiff's opposition to that motion is due September 15, 2023.
 On September 15, 2023, Plaintiff filed an opposition to CDTFA's Motion for Summary Judgment.
 On September 22, 2023, CDTFA filed a reply to Plaintiff's Opposition.
 On September 29, 2023, following oral argument, the trial court granted CDTFA's Motion for Summary Judgment.
 On October 16, 2023, the court entered judgment in favor of CDTFA and against Plaintiff.
 On October 18, 2023, CDTFA filed and served its notice of entry of judgment.
 Plaintiff's deadline to file an appeal is December 18, 2023.
 On December 8, 2023, Plaintiff filed a Notice of Appeal.
+On January 31, 2024, Medtronic filed a Stipulation for Extension of Time to file its Appellant's Opening Brief with the Court of Appeal.
+Medtronic's opening brief is now due April 26, 2024.
 OHAD MOSHKOVITZ, ET AL. v.
 AMERICAN HONDA FINANCE CORPORATION, ET AL. Los Angeles County Superior Court: 22STCV12659 Filed -04/14/2022 Plaintiff's Counsel David Markham, The Markham Law Firm CDTFA's Counsel Debbie J. Vorous CDTFA Attorney Andrew Amara Issue(s):